Venezuela government faces brutality accusations over unrest

 "They shoved a rifle up my bottom."

-That last accusation has particularly incensed government critics, and is one of the most serious of allegations that human rights groups are levelling at Venezuela's military and police over this month's unrest.
+That last accusation has particularly incensed government critics, and is one of the most serious of allegations that human rights groups are leveling at Venezuela's military and police over this month's unrest.

 The government, however, specifically denies Carrasco's allegation and says it is part of a campaign of fabrication to denigrate President Nicolas Maduro's government and overshadow violence by demonstrators.